Vigili del Fuoco: NIA

 Nucleo Investigativo Antincendio (Fire Investigation Unit): it studies, researches and analyzes the causes of fires, often upon specific request by judicial authorities.

 NSSA

-Nuclei di Soccorso Subacqueo ed Acquatico (Underwater and Water Rescue Units): they have 32 bases on the national territory, and help in risky situations related to water: fire aboard a ship carrying biological, chemical or nuclear weapons; search of persons at sea; flood emergencies.
+Nuclei di Soccorso Subacqueo e Acquatico (Underwater and Water Rescue Units): they have 32 bases on the national territory, and help in risky situations related to water: fire aboard a ship carrying biological, chemical or nuclear weapons; search of persons at sea; flood emergencies.
 The divers can operate in unconventional places such as aqueducts, wells, sewers and waste water.

 NH

 Nucleo Elicotteri (Helicopter units): 12 helicopters grant air support to the groups on the ground for all types of interventions.

 SAF

 Speleo-Alpino-Fluviale (cave-alpine river).
 These rescuers are able to climb rock walls, descend into pits and caves, or tackle the currents of rivers.
 The same techniques are also used to reach steeples, roofs and top floors of skyscrapers where the normal ladders cannot be used.
 After earthquakes, they are employed to remove dangerous debris.